Teaching and Learning

 - Individual training needs analysis

-Individual training and development needs are identified through the performance management appraisal process and PLPs.
+Individual training and development needs are identified through the appraisal process and the schools quality assurance processes.
 In addition, new staff identify needs during the induction process.

-The programme is a responsive framework.
+The programme is a responsive framework, but is based around Curriculum, Pedagogy, Assessment and Development (CPAD).
 Sessions are added or changed as the need arises and we are always open to feedback and suggestions.
 If staff feel there are any gaps in the programme, these are responded to whenever possible.

-Commuted INSET hours allow time for attendance on a variety of training sessions on offer, through The Downs “Pick & Mix”.
+Commuted INSET hours allow time for attendance on a variety of training sessions on offer, through The Downs CPDL package and Padlets.

 All training is evaluated and this is used to ensure that the programme evolves to meet both the needs of the school and individuals.